cybergu0ck/notes/engineering/software/programming/cpp/oops/inheritance.md

 Object slicing occurs when a base class object is initialised or assigned with a derived class object, resulting in the loss of the derived class-specific attributes and methods.

-- In the following code, the `display` method of `Base` class is called.
+- In the following code, object is sliced and the `display` method of `Base` class is called.

   ```cpp
   #include <iostream>